Shopping for a new Chevrolet Tahoe?

 Aerodynamically, the new Tahoe improves on the outgoing model, despite sheetmetal that's lost almost all the softness introduced with the last-generation Tahoe, back in 2007.
 The cabin is the relief from all the hard, straight edges that define the new Tahoe: the cockpit, if you can call it that on an eight-passenger vehicle, is soothingly smooth and curved, with an 8.0-inch LCD touchscreen centerpiece and more overt car influences than ever.

 Last year the Tahoe dropped its hybrid edition.
 For the major model change, it fits just a single drivetrain, GM's latest 5.3-liter V-8 coupled to a six-speed automatic transmission.
 It's rated at 355 horsepower and 383 pound-feet of torque, in both rear-drive and four-wheel-drive form.
-GM hasn't published performance estimates or gas mileage predictions, but it does boast the Tahoe will be best in its class--largely due to direct injection and cylinder deactivation.
+GM claims the Tahoe will be best in its class--largely due to direct injection and cylinder deactivation.
+We find it to be remarkable, however it stacks up against the competition.
+The new Tahoe's manners on the road are impeccable, from the strong new V-8 engine to the smooth-shifting six-speed automatic transmission.
+The cabin is also much quieter than the previous Tahoe's, matching nicely with the more comfortable seating and more stylish look.
+The Tahoe can tow up to 8,500 pounds when properly configured, too.

 The Tahoe tops off a revised safety package with GM's new front-center airbags, on models with front bucket seats.
 Adaptive cruise control is an option, as are a lane-departure warning system with seat-mounted haptic alerts, blind-spot monitors, forward collision alerts, and front parking sensors.